Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 ![adfSuccessfulRun](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adfSuccessfulRun.png)

-Check that the files have been created in Storage using Azure Storage Explorer of Azure Portal in the browser.
+Check that the files have been created in Storage using [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) or the Azure Portal in the browser.
 The files should be in bronze container at a path like `CDC/Sales/Microsoft/AdventureWorksLT/SalesLT/Address/`

 ![adfFileInStorage](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adfFileInStorage.png)